-The presence of hypogene chalcocite-covellite-bornite in argillic and sericitic-altered lithocaps is very rare above porphyries but does occur in some of the best deposits around the world.
-Some of the most notable examples include Resolution (Arizona), Oyu Tolgoi (Mongolia), Wifi Golpu (Papua New Guinea), and Butte (Montana).
-This mineralization assemblage is very supportive of a significant porphyry at depth with copper grades extending temporally into late lower temperature alteration assemblages.
+The presence of hypogene chalcocite-covellite-bornite in argillic and sericite/illitic-altered litho-caps is very rare above porphyries but does occur in some of the best deposits around the world.
+The most notable examples include Resolution (Arizona), Oyu Tolgoi (Mongolia), Wafi Golpu (Papua New Guinea), and Butte (Montana).
+This mineralization assemblage indicates a porphyry system at depth with copper grades extending temporally into late lower temperature alteration assemblages.

 The qualified person who reviewed and approved the technical disclosure on this website is Stuart Morris, P. Geo., a qualified person as defined under National Instrument 43-101.
 Mr. Morris is an independent consultant with a MS in Economic Geology and 40 plus years of experience in mineral resources, mine, and exploration.
 He is a Registered Geologist with the British Columbia Association of Professional Engineers and Geoscientists (BC-APEG) No. 135066 and with the Arizona State Board of Technical Registration No. 16289.